 Power Differentials and Research Context

 There are always unequal power relations between adults and children.
 The study attempted to minimise such influence by using participant friendly method of freestyle drawing and thus reduced undue contact with the participants.
-Much as their teachers were not present in the room, the research context of the school however, might have influenced the children to give the ‘correct’ answer (Punch, 2002) as they are always used to in a school set-up, instead of their actual perspective.
+Much as their teachers were not present in the room, the research context of the school however, might have influenced the children to give the ‘correct’ answer (Punch, 2002) as they are always used to in a school set-up, instead of their actual perspective. (but the teacher was present?)

 Theories